dong-an/dong-an.github.io/_pages/about.md

 News
 ======
+* 2025/08, our paper "[Assessing quantum and classical approaches to combinatorial optimization: testing quadratic speed-ups for heuristic algorithms](https://arxiv.org/abs/2412.13035)" was accepted by Physical Review A.
 * 2025/05, our paper "[Quantum differential equation solvers: limitations and fast-forwarding](https://arxiv.org/abs/2211.05246)" was accepted by Communications in Mathematical Physics.
 * 2025/03, I will serve as a PC member of [AQIS 2025](http://aqis-conf.org/2025/).
 Talk and poster submissions are welcome!
 * 2024/12, our papers "[Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters](https://arxiv.org/abs/2312.03916)" and "[Laplace transform based quantum eigenvalue transformation via linear combination of Hamiltonian simulation](https://arxiv.org/abs/2411.04010)" were accepted as a merged talk by [QIP 2025](https://rsvp.duke.edu/event/qip2025/home).